 Pastor Greg Hager was called to serve in “Word and Sacrament” on March 15, 2010, becoming the second called pastor of our church.
 Since Pastor Greg’s arrival we have welcomed God’s renewal of our mission.
 With renewal came the addition of many new members and an open heart for “missional” ministry.
 To meet the needs of our community, youth group has expanded, music ministry has grown, worship has been enhanced, mission has become focused, ministries have branched out, technology has modernized, facilities have been upgraded, and the sky is now the limit of what we can do in God’s grace.
 After serving eight years here, Pastor Hager retired July 1, 2018.

-As the church works through the process of calling a new pastor, Pastor Marjorie Neal has been appointed by the Bishop to guide us through this pastoral transition.
+As the church works through the process of calling a new pastor, Pastor Joe Conner has been appointed by the Bishop to guide us through this pastoral transition.
 During this transition period we will reflect, renew, grow, and learn about ourselves as church.
-This transition time is an opportunity for the congregation and Pastor Neal to expand and grow our ministry.
+This transition time is an opportunity for the congregation and Pastor Conner to expand and grow our ministry.

 We welcomed Pastor Joe Conner on April 13, 2022 as our interim pastor.